BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 Receiving BEAM
 --------------

-Before starting to receive BEAM for the first time, please read first about what :ref:'address' is.
+Before starting to receive BEAM for the first time, please read first about what :ref:`address` is.

 Here is how the process of receiving BEAM looks like from a Receiver’s perspective: